MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/avstream-samples.md

 ## <a href="" id="ddk-avstream-samples-ksg"></a>

-Source code and descriptions of two sample AVStream minidrivers are provided in the MSDN Code Gallery:
+Source code and descriptions of two sample AVStream minidrivers are provided in the Windows Driver Kit samples download:

 <a href="" id="avstream-filter-centric-simulated-capture-driver--avssamp-"></a>[AVStream Filter-Centric Simulated Capture Driver (Avssamp)](http://go.microsoft.com/fwlink/p/?linkid=256084)
 A pin-centric capture driver for a simulated piece of hardware that shows how to implement DMA through AVStream.